folktale/data.stream/README.md

 ### Using without modules

 [Download the latest release][release], and load the `data.stream.umd.js` file.
-The properties are exposed in the global `folktale.data.Stream` object:
+The properties are exposed in the global `Folktale.Data.Stream` object:

 ```html
 <script src="/path/to/data.stream.umd.js"></script>